 - 1. Connect the non-heated circuit to the ventilator outlet and to one of the humidifier ports. - 2.
-If using with an HME, attach the HME at the outlet port. - 3.
-Connect the heated circuit to the second humidifier port and to the High Flow Nasal Cannula (HFNC)/ tracheostomy tube.

-4. Do not connect the patient circuit to the ventilator's exhalation valve.
+Attach the bacteria filter at the outlet port. - 3.
+Connect the heated circuit to the second humidifier port and to the High Flow Nasal Cannula (HFNC)/ tracheostomy tube. - 4.
+Do not connect the patient circuit to the ventilator's exhalation valve.